Jalilg/OSGIS-week7/assignment/README.md

 ## Introduction

 For your [midterm project](https://github.com/MUSA611-CPLN692-spring2020/midterm), you will create a story map application.
-The midterm is due by March 30 (we will get some time to work in-class on March 27th) .
-The assignment for Week 7 will have you gather data and think about functions you might use in preparation for the midterm.
+The midterm is due by start of class, April 2nd (we will get some time to work in-class on March 26th).
+The assignment this week will have you gather data and think about functions you might use in preparation for the midterm.
 You are also welcome to get started on writing the midterm if you are so inclined.